Pricing & Commercialization

-In many countries, private health insurance plans are able to negotiate significant rebates and discounts with pharmaceutical manufacturers that enable patients to obtain health care and medicines at competitive prices.
+In many countries, public and private health insurance plans are able to negotiate significant rebates and discounts with pharmaceutical manufacturers that enable patients to obtain health care and medicines at competitive prices.

 We recognize that in developing-world markets, access to and funding for health care can be limited.
 Therefore, we develop and support various sustainable strategies to improve access, including directing differential pricing to patient sub-segments.
-Currently, we have differential pricing for 35 of our products, and 121 countries have implemented inter- or intra-country pricing for at least one of our products.
-Our increased efforts to expand overall access to our medicines allowed us to surpass in 2014 our 2016 target of at least 30 products supported by differential pricing.
-More specifically, initiatives expanding innovative concession program offers for our hepatitis C virus and women’s health product portfolios in low and middle-income markets, and renewal of our Pan American Health Organization (PAHO) agreement supported by additional price concessions covering several of our vaccine products, have contributed significantly to this notable increase of our differentiated prices in both the scope of our products and eligible countries.
+Currently, we have differential pricing for 42 of our products, and 125 countries have implemented inter- or intra-country pricing for at least one of our products.
+As an example, initiatives expanding innovative concession program offers for our women’s health product portfolios in low- and middle-income markets demonstrate our commitment to differential pricing.
 We remain committed to continued growth in identifying and implementing opportunities to support access through differential pricing.

 In developing-world markets, our pricing strategies include directing differential pricing to at-need patient sub-segments, either directly through national or local programs or indirectly through third-party health care funding sources that demonstrate reasonable and secure product distribution to intended patient segments and subject to applicable legal requirements.

-For example, we are engaged with stakeholders within the family planning community, including the United Nations Population Fund (UNFPA), Marie Stopes International (MSI), Population Services International (PSI) and the United States Agency for International Development (USAID), to support advocacy of the “Total Market Approach (TMA)” in key markets to help governments better target subsidized products, help the public sector focus on the poorest segments of the population, increase the ability of the private sector to serve middle-income tiers of the population, and decrease overall donor funding dependency.
-TMA leverages market efficiencies, helps expand equitable access, and encourages intra-country price tiers based on economic population segments.
-Learn more about our access approaches in low-income countries for our implantable contraceptive product IMPLANON®.
+For example, we are engaged with stakeholders within the family planning community, including the United Nations Population Fund (UNFP), Marie Stopes International (MSI), Population Services International (PSI) and the United States Agency for International Development (USAID), to support advocacy of the “Total Market Approach (TMA)” in key markets to help governments better target subsidized products, help the public sector focus on the poorest segments of the population, increase the ability of the private sector to serve middle-income tiers of the population, and decrease overall donor funding dependency.
+TMA leverages market efficiencies, helps expand equitable access and encourages intra-country price tiers based on economic population segments.

 We believe that providing support through grants to third-party medical, scientific and patient organizations is an important way to advance mutual objectives to improve health and advance patient care.
 We have robust standards and policies in place to ensure that our grants support a full range of research and activities important to health care improvement.
 Learn more.